 Candidates must not be older, as of January 1, 2020, than the age group in which they enter.
 A proof of age may be required.
-For guidelines regarding the ensemble category, see the "Specific Rules for Ensemble Category" section.
+For guidelines regarding the ensemble category, see the "Specific Rules for the Ensemble Category" section.

-Visa or Master Card, by phone at 514 777-8035.
-Transaction fees (4%) will be charged.
+Visa or MasterCard, by phone at 514 777-8035.
+A 4% transaction fee will be charged.